JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### GitHub Issue Tracker

-If you were using the TeamCity\-GitHub  [third-party plugin](https://github.com/milgner/TeamCityGithub)  prior to TeamCity 10.0, you can safely [remove](installing-additional-plugins.md)  it: the built\-in TeamCity integration will detect the existing connection to GitHub issue tracker and pick up your settings automatically.
+If you were using the TeamCity-GitHub [third-party plugin](https://github.com/milgner/TeamCityGithub)  prior to TeamCity 10.0, you can safely [remove](installing-additional-plugins.md) it: the built-in TeamCity integration will detect the existing connection to GitHub issue tracker and pick up your settings automatically.

 ### NuGet Support